SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Feedback is often tricky when your brain has shut down after the debate and you try to make up something from your own notes.
 I personally write down my feedback while the speeches are going on.
 The moment a question comes to my mind during the speech like, "Missing reasoning", I write it down in brackets.
 It helps me deliver the feedback quicker when I'm asked for it.

-The impulsive way to give feedback is telling people how they messed up and what they can improve on.
+**The impulsive way to give feedback is telling people how they messed up and what they can improve on.
-But I think you should consciously try to tell people what they got right as well for a few reasons.
+But I think you should consciously try to tell people what they got right as well for a few reasons.**
 - Freshers often do random genius stuff they weren't taught to do, like weighing sometimes.
-Give them a signal that this is something nice which they should keep doing.
+Give them a signal that this is something good which they should keep going.
 - If juniors just change their approach constantly, they won't really know what to keep.
-- From the feedback form, something juniors feel is, "I'm working hard in debate everyday but get the same brutal feedback all the time, am I just unable to grow at all?"
+- From the feedback form, something juniors feel is, "I'm working hard in debate everyday but get the same brutal feedback all the time, am I just unable to grow at all?
+Is there any point to this?"
 - They're already getting humbled by other factors, we don't want them to get humbled to the point where they quit.
 - "You got so far doing this right, you just need to tweak the last bit of delivery" is quite motivational for someone to hear, balancing happiness and motivation to grow.